JasonSwingen/js-outdoors/_posts/2018-02-02-how-to-catch-trout-and-salmon-on-the-north-shore-of-lake-superior.markdown

 date: 2018-02-02T12:03:46-06:00
 ---

-Minnesota is full of lakes, rivers, and streams that provide us with a large variety of fishing opportunities.
-The most sought-after fish for most Minnesota anglers is most likely the walleye, crappies, or bass.
-Many anglers take long trips to Red, Mille Lacs, Lake of the Woods, Leech Lake, and many other popular lakes looking for fish, but many overlook Lake Superior as a great fishing destination.

-I am writing this because after moving to Duluth I spent most of my time figuring out how to catch these common fish species thinking that without taking a boat out on Lake Superior I wouldn't have an opportunity to catch any of the fish that inhabited the big lake.
+The ultimate guide fishing Lake Superior's North Shore for steelhead, Kamloops rainbow trout, coho salmon, lake trout, and more.

-This article is mainly targeted toward the beginner but has some great tips any shore angler can use.
-I will break down nearly everything you need to know to get started, including equipment, flies, tackle, where to fish, when to go, and other techniques that help you catch more fish.
-So, if you want to catch a fish on the north shore of Lake Superior.
-Well, then you have come to the right place.
+This article is mainly targeted toward the beginner fisherman but has some great tips any shore angler can use.
+I will break down nearly everything you need to know to get started, including biology, regulations, fishing equipment, flies, tackle, where to fish, when to go, and other techniques that help you catch more fish on the north shore of Lake Superior.

 <figure>
   <img title="Trevor Rodd fishing Lake Superior" src="/images/shorefishing.jpg">